UPDATED FOR THE 2020 SEASON

 How to Get a Havasu Falls Permit & Camping Fees

 How to Get a Havasupai Permit

 The biggest obstacle to planning a backpacking trip to Havasu Falls is getting a permit.
 Advanced reservations are required, and generally permits sell out for the entire year within the first couple of months of the year.
-Your best chance of getting a permit will be to call at the beginning of the year as soon as the reservation lines open.
-If you get a busy signal, keep trying until you get through.
-I’ve heard of people calling for 15 hours straight before they finally reached someone on the other end.
+Your best chance of getting a permit will be to get one at the beginning of the year as soon as the reservation lines open.

 Havasupai permits will sell out within a few hours (or maybe even quicker).
 Another way to increase your chances is to have flexible dates.
 Mid-summer when everyone is on summer vacation is going to be the most competitive time.
 If you can go mid-week in April or late-October , then you’ll have a better chance of getting a Havasu Falls permit.